 - Sigmoidoscopy: This test is an examination of the rectum and the lower portion of the large intestine (sigmoid colon).
 It helps your provider check for polyps, ulcers or other irregular cells.

 - Upper GI endoscopy: This procedure evaluates the stomach, esophagus and the first part of your small intestine (duodenum).
 We may use this test to diagnose the cause of abdominal pain, difficulty swallowing or gastrointestinal bleeding.

 We use the latest, most advanced technology to detect and diagnose motility disorders.
 Tests include:

-Anorectal manometry: This test evaluates the nerves in your rectum and anal sphincters.
+- Anorectal and esophageal manometry: This test evaluates the nerves in your rectum and anal sphincters.
 We might use it to diagnose causes of constipation, incontinence or intestinal blockages.

 Our expert team

 Our GI and liver specialists are national and international leaders in clinical care, research and education.
 We consistently rank top in the nation for GI and GI surgery services.